joshphillis/azure-enterprise-landing-zone/README.md

 This repository documents my hands-on Azure landing zone build, including screenshots from the Azure portal and Terraform code.
 # Enterprise Landing Zone – Azure Firewall Hub (Terraform)

+## **Overview**

+This repository documents and codifies a hands‑on deployment of an **Azure Enterprise Landing Zone (Hub)** using both the Azure Portal and Terraform.
+The environment includes:

+- A dedicated **Resource Group**
+- A **Hub Virtual Network** with multiple subnets
+- An **Azure Firewall** with a Firewall Policy
+- Public IPs for data plane and management plane
+- A **Log Analytics Workspace**
+- Diagnostic settings streaming firewall logs to Log Analytics
+- A starter Terraform configuration that imports the existing firewall and codifies the rest of the environment

+This repo demonstrates **real-world Azure engineering**, including manual deployment, validation, diagnostics, and reverse‑engineering into Infrastructure‑as‑Code.

 EnterpriseLandingZone (Resource Group)
 │
 ├── hub-vnet (Virtual Network)